Lighthouse Commercial Real Estate

 Every month, Lighthouse Commercial Real Estate features a lighthouse.
 These lighthouses have guided many a captain safely to port.
 These magnificent beacons and their operators are an important fabric of American industry and we simply love to share their stories.

-The Five Finger Islands Light in Frederick Sound, Alaska, was the first U.S. lighthouse built in what would become the nation’s 49th state.
+The Five Finger Islands Light resides in Frederick Sound, Alaska (the 49th state).

 The first Five Finger Islands beacon cost $22,500 and was lit on March 1, 1902.
 The Sentinel Island Lighthouse in Lynn Canal, Alaska, also was lit the same day.
 However, construction of Sentinel Island was not completed until after the Five Finger Islands Light was finished, which made Five Finger Islands the first official lighthouse in Alaska.

 The original structure at Five Finger Islands burned down in December 1933 when the lighthouse keepers tried to thaw some frozen pipes with blowtorches.
-A concrete, Art Deco-style tower that was practically fireproof was built on the site in 1935 as part of President Franklin D. Roosevelt’s public works program.
+President Franklin D. Roosevelt’s public works program built a concrete, Art Deco-style tower on the site in 1935.
+This tower was practically fireproof.

 Learn more about Lighthouse Commercial Real Estate

 We love the lighthouse analogy for commercial real estate.
 Captains of industry, even with the most thought out plans and experience, can find themselves in troubled seas.
 Uncertainty in life can arrive at any occasion.
-Our mission at Lighthouse Commercial Real Estate is to be that clear beacon of hope and trust that you need when clear direction is needed most.
-Your business life may depend on the commercial real estate decisions you make.
+We are your clear beacon of hope and trust when you need it most.
+Your business life will depend on the commercial real estate decisions you make.

 Read the Lighthouse Commercial Real Estate story here, and please join our community, Captain.